-Max is a Project Manager for the Research Scholars Programme at Oxford University's Future of Humanity Institute (FHI).
-Previously, he was a Senior Research Scholar at FHI, where his research focused on macrostrategy and AI governance.
-Max holds a master’s in mathematics with a minor in philosophy from Heidelberg University.
+Max is the Chief of Staff at the Forethought Foundation for Global Priorities Research.
+Previously, he was a Senior Research Scholar and then a Project Manager at Oxford University's Future of Humanity Institute.
 Before joining FHI, he led the research wing of the Effective Altruism Foundation (now the Center on Long-Term Risk), where he still serves as a board member.
 Max holds a master’s in mathematics from Heidelberg University.

 Michelle Hutchinson, 80,000 Hours

 Michelle is Assistant Director of the One-on-one team at 80,000 Hours.
 Before that, she set up the Global Priorities Institute, did the operational set-up of the Centre for Effective Altruism, and ran Giving What We Can.
 She has a PhD in global priorities research from Oxford University.

 Buck splits his time between EA movement building and research related to the impact of emerging technologies.
 He worked at the Machine Intelligence Research Institute between 2017 and 2020 on alignment research, AI safety movement building, and recruiting.
 He previously worked as a software engineer, occasionally working on EA-related projects such as a computational model of theories of consciousness as a contractor for Open Philanthropy.
 Buck has a degree in computer science from the Australian National University.